 In California bicycle accident cases, if you can establish that law enforcement took the step of penalizing the defendant with a ticket, citation, or arrest for a transgression connected to the accident, then you don’t need to present additional proof of the culprit’s negligence; by the ticket, citation, or arrest, they are culpable.
 Your ability to ask the right queries and collect pertinent evidence will be crucial in the recovery process with the aid of a personal injury lawyer.

 What transpires if both parties share some responsibility in a car-on-bike collision?
 What if, for example, both the car driver and the cyclist contributed to an unfortunate bike crash?
 In California, the degree of fault is directly tied to potential settlement amounts.
 Our services also include assistance in such predicaments as we offer comprehensive case evaluations.

 For instance, if the driver is 75 percent responsible for an unfortunate demise due to a negligent accident, and the biker 25 percent, under California law, the biker’s family will receive 75 percent of the compensation awarded for damages.

 Finding fault is the nucleus of most bike accident lawsuits.
 To that end, accident victims typically accuse defendants in personal injury cases, which can be individuals, governments, or manufacturers, of causing harm or loss.

 How to Win a Bicycle Accident Lawsuit in California

-- Careless or distracted driving
+- Careless or distracted driving of motor vehicles

 - Aggressive driving or road rage